recallai/google-meet-meeting-bot/README.md

 Save it as `auth.json` in the root of your project

 ### Huge Thanks To...
 Amanda for giving me the opportunity to work on this project.
 YK for showing me the ropes.
 Antonio for the eng side onboarding.
+Gerry for his invaluable feedback.
 The entire Recall.ai team for being such a stellar and generous team!

 <img src="https://readme-tracker.vercel.app/pixel.html?repo=google-meet-meeting-bot" width="1" height="1" style="display:none;" alt="" />